team-dev-docs/devdocsprod-dev-docs/docs/main.md

-  # DevDocs VS Code Extension: Supercharge Your Documentation Workflow
+  # Dev-Docs VS Code Extension: Supercharge Your Documentation Workflow

 ## Introduction

-The DevDocs VS Code Extension is a powerful tool designed to streamline and enhance your documentation process.
+The Dev-Docs VS Code Extension is a powerful tool designed to streamline and enhance your documentation process.
 By leveraging AI-powered features and seamless integration with your development environment, this extension makes creating, managing, and maintaining documentation a breeze.

 ## Key Features